Potato Crust Herb Quiche

 Press The Grated Potatoes Into A Crust

-Grate the potatoes with a box grater or a food processor.
-Do the same with the onion.
-Allow both to sit in a colander to drain the liquid out.
 Amazing how much liquid will drain from sliced potato so by all means, save the liquid to add to a soup!

 Then squeeze the remaining liquid out and place the mixture in a large bowl.
 Season, toss and transfer to the quiche baking plate.
-Press, press, press the mixture into the pie pan just as you would a pastry crust.

-Well, that’s what happened to this potato crust herb quiche, and me!
-The Great American Recipe with PBS, not only had me make this recipe, air it on national television but also include my recipe in their cookbook!
+The Great American Recipe with PBS, not only had me make this recipe, air it on national TV but also included my recipe in their cookbook!

 I’m telling you, this recipe is fabulous!